Health Services will start administering flu shots in October. The annual flu shots will be available for $20 to all students, staff, and faculty.

 How to get a flu shot

-- For students- call Health Services at (805) 493-3225 for an appointment.
-For staff and faculty- please come during Flu Shot Clinic times (to be announced by the end of September).
-Walk-ins will be taken if time permits.
+- For students- please call Health Services at (805) 493-3225 for an appointment.
+For staff and faculty- please call Health Services at (805) 493-3225 for an appointment.
+No more flu shot clinics will be scheduled.

 - Read the Vaccine Information Statement.
 This will answer your questions about the flu shot itself.

-- Print the Screening Form (will be posted by October).
+- Print the Screening Form.
 Fill it out in pen.
 Bring it with you.